Failing to Appear for a Child Custody Hearing in Arizona

 The higher court succinctly stated the facts of this case.
 The facts of this case were that Brenda D. (“Mother”), the biological parent of Z.D., born in July 2005.
 Z.D. was born with Down Syndrome and has permanent disabilities.
 In July 2014, the DCS filed a petition alleging Z.D. dependent due to Mother’s neglect, unstable home, and mental illness.
 Z.D. was pronounced dependent as to Mother in May 2015.

 In October 2015, DCS filed a motion to terminate the parent-child relationship between Z.D. and Z.D’s mother.
 Mother was not present when the hearing began, and given her absence and the lack of explanation, the lower court found Mother lacked good cause for her absence.
 The court then advised the parties, that Mother’s counsel ONLY had an opportunity to address the “weight of the evidence”, not the admissibility of evidence.

 DCS called a department case manager to testify.
 After the direct examination, the lower court gave Mother’s counsel limited opportunity to cross-examine the case manager, reminding counsel he was limited to the ‘weight of the evidence.’
 The mother arrived 25 minutes after the hearing started, but before the close of DCS’s case.
 The lower court denied Mother’s request to testify and found Mother failed to appear at the beginning of the hearing without good cause.

 The lower court found grounds for severance proven by clear and convincing evidence and terminated Mother’s parental rights.
 The court also found the severance was in Z.D.’s best interests.
-There was a discussion about the rights of parents to raise their child without government intervention unless the parent is unable to parent.
+There was a discussion about the rights of parents to raise their children without government intervention unless the parent is unable to parent.
 There was also a study of the three pertinent statutes involving “failure to appear” and the lack of terminology referring to “appearance in a timely manner”.